jcchikikomori/php7-starter/README.md

 # MyPHP
-### Micro Framework
+### Ready-to-use App & Micro Framework
+Currently using pure and naked PHP7 code

-The easiest way to learn PHP!
-Good for prototyping your app.
+Good for prototyping your app and can do "Hello World", of course
-Want to build your own app soon in PHP quickly?
-Why don't you try this one?
-MyPHP!!

 This is also my prototype template to easily test my projects before moving onto the real setup

 ## Features
-* Quite & less modular but still easier for newbies, baby!
+* Quite & less modular but still easy to learn for newbies, baby!
-* Using the modern and official PHP password hashing functions!
-* OOP Structured Codebase
-* Can do CRUD, Login/Register, Pagination, & REST (like JSON)
+* OOP Structured & can do CRUD, Login/Register, Pagination, & REST
-* Quite Documented and plenty of comments inside!
+* Quite Documented and plenty of comments inside
-* Can do Hello World, of course!
+* Render whether a JSON object or a web page
 * Using Medoo for more easier database handling (called DB in Core)
 * Using Whoops for more sassy error reporting (using ErrorHandler and PrettyErrorHandler in Core)

 ## Additonal Features
+* Multi-user setup like the Google Auth System (Experimental)
 * You can build a function for email using Composer or load your PHP-compatible Mail library in libraries/ dir
 * Uses Composer to load external dependencies by loading Composer dependencies in Core (PHPMailer, Captcha-Generator, etc.) for sure
-* NodeJS ready!!
-(Managing 3rd party web dependencies.
-Recommended: Bower)
-* You can use Bower for load public dependencies such as Bootstrap, JQuery or maybe Foundation too!
+* NodeJS ready.
+You can use Bower for load public dependencies such as Bootstrap, JQuery or maybe Foundation too!
 (You can ignore this if you prefer CDNs)
 * Currently using [SB-Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/) front-end template.
 You can replace them easily with bower!
 (Don't forget to check Headers & Footers!)
 * .example files might help you in your development!

-### This is not recommended for very large projects
+### Reminder.
+This is not recommended for very large & complex projects
-### You may use this on your small projects or test your skills, etc.

 ## Requirements
-* Basic knowledge in PHP
+* Basic knowledge in PHP (5 and up)
 * Familiar in Object-Oriented Programming
 * Apache-based web servers or any with .htaccess & RewriteEngine support
 * PHP 5.4 and up until PHP 7!